Fordefi-Ben/csv-scripts/UseAddressExportScript.md

 ### Blank Addresses
 Some vault types may have blank addresses if:
 - The vault hasn't been set up yet
-- The vault type doesn't support addresses (e.g., some black_box vaults)
+- The vault type doesn't support addresses (e.g., black_box vaults)
-- The API doesn't expose addresses for that vault type

 ---